pkardas/notes/books/fundamentals-of-architecture.md

 - work on bug fixes
 - create simple command-line tools and analyzers to help the development team with their day-to-day tasks
 - do code reviews frequently

+## Chapter 3: Modularity

+Modularity is an organizing principle.
+If an architect designs a system without paying attention to how the pieces wire together, they end up creating a system that presents myriad difficulties.

+Developers typically use modules as a way to group related code together.
+For discussions about architecture, we use modularity as a general term to denote a related grouping of code: classes, functions, or any other grouping.

+_Cohesion_ - refers to what extent the parts of a module should be contained within the same module.
+It is a measure of how related the parts are to one another.

+_Abstractness_ is the ratio of abstract artifacts to concrete artifacts.
+It represents a measure of abstractness versus implementation.
+A code base with no abstractions vs a code base with too many abstractions.